Cross Bay Veterans Memorial Bridge: Tolls

 Until 2010, residents of the Rockaways and Broad Channel could cross the bridge for free.
 Residents of Broad Channel and the Rockaways who have an E-ZPass pay $1.19 per crossing if they cross up to twice per day, but are not charged if they cross more than twice in 24 hours.
 The new toll for area residents was part of a series of Metropolitan Transportation Authority budget cuts.
+Starting in February 2024, all drivers who have a Queens address and a NYCSC E-ZPass have received a 100 percent rebate; Queens residents are automatically enrolled in the program.
+Residents of the Rockaways and Broad Channel receive not only a 100 percent rebate on Cross Bay Bridge tolls but also a reduced toll at the Marine Parkway–Gil Hodges Memorial Bridge.

 Open-road cashless tolling began on April 30, 2017.
 The tollbooths were dismantled, and drivers are no longer able to pay with cash or tokens at the bridge.
 Instead, there are cameras mounted onto new overhead gantries manufactured by TransCore near where the booths were located.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.
 Residents with leftover bridge tokens were eligible to redeem their tokens for a refund through the E-ZPass Customer Service prior to April 29, 2017.